 What is the cost of a Herbst appliance?

-The cost of a Herbst appliance is often rolled into the orthodontic fee and thus varies depending on your particular orthodontic situation.
+Offices often include the cost of a Herbst appliance into the orthodontic fee and thus cost varies depending on your particular orthodontic situation.
+Adding miniscrews will increase the cost, but also increases the effect, according to Manni AJO 2019.
 In our Wheaton orthodontic office the Herbst appliance has no additional cost.
 It is to our benefit, as well as yours, to utilize a Herbst appliance.
 A Herbst appliance allows the orthodontic treatment to be completed much more quickly.
 We recommend going to fairconsumerhealth.org for dental codes.
 However, they do not have orthodontic codes.
 Braces info does though.
 Go there and click your area and orthodontics for a fee for your area.
 Herbst appliance along with braces in our office typically runs about $6,500.

 What about eating with a Herbst?

 You may hear your child say “I cannot eat with this in my mouth.”
 This is not true – they just can’t eat like they used to.
 The bite will be different and some teeth will not touch initially.
-A soft diet for the first few days is recommended.
+We recommend a soft diet for the first few days.
 This will allow for a transition period will the child adapts to their new chewing style.
 Frustration while first wearing a herbst appliance is normal, so stick in there!
 After a few weeks the child should be back to a normal orthodontic diet.

-What is the best way to get used to a herbst?
+What is the best way to adapt to a herbst?

 It will be natural for your child’s tongue and mouth to be curious to this new appliance.
 Try to encourage them NOT to play with it with their fingers or tongue.
 Encourage them to allow it to work and not fight it!
 Tell them not to try to force the jaw into positions that are hard to get to.
 In short, DON’T MESS WITH IT!